Top Dog at BernerWise

 - Berners are not known for long life spans – the average lives only 6 to 8 years.
-But I know people whose Bernese Mountain Dogs only made it to 3 years old, and other whose dogs lived to be 12 (and I hear others that make it to 15).
+But I know people whose Bernese Mountain Dogs only made it to 3 years old, and other folks whose dogs lived to be 12 (and I hear of others that make it to 15).

 - Berners have a history of medical issues, such as cancer.
 And since they are big dogs, they also have a tendency toward joint issues, such has hip dysplasia, elbow dysplasia and arthritis.